interrupt404/Parkinsons-Disease-Detection-using-ML/README.md

 1. Clone this repository to your local machine.
 2. Install the required dependencies using `pip install -r requirements.txt`.
-3. Run `` to predict the Disease presence.
+3. Run `Project_Parkinson's_Disease_Detection.ipynb` to predict the Disease presence.

 ### Contributing